 Unless specifically outlined, most Amazon categories are based around a 4.0% commission rate, with exceptions like gift cards or some alcohol brands.

-Commission Fee Structure
+Commission Income Structure

-A common framework for commission rates is a volume based fee structure.
+A common framework for commission rates is a volume based income structure.
 The higher the number of products that are sold via your affiliate links, the higher the amount you’ll take home per sale.
 After you’ve sold enough products to move to another advertising rate, the next round of sales you make will give you a commission of the new rate.
 This goes on over a series of commission tiers.
 It is important to remember, however, that some products are exempt from this program.

 How to start affiliate marketing for your blog?